Zebra Mussels Threaten Inland Waters: An Overview

 Zebra Mussel History

-Zebra mussels have been in western and central European waterways for nearly 200 years.
-While we can learn a lot from looking at how zebra mussels behave in Europe, zebra mussels face a different ecosystem in North America.
-Comparisons and predictions based on European experience may not be accurate.
+Zebra mussels have been spreading to western and central European waterways for nearly 200 years.
+While we can learn a lot from looking at how zebra mussels behave in Europe, zebra mussels face different ecosystems in North America often making comparisons and predictions complicated.

-Zebra mussels are native to western Russia, near the Caspian Sea.
-Canals built during the late 1700s allowed the mussel to spread throughout eastern Europe.
-During the 1800s, canals were built across the rest of Europe.
-The canals made shipping easier but also allowed rapid expansion of the zebra mussel’s range.
-By the 1830s, the mussels had covered much of Europe and Britain.
+Zebra mussels are native to freshwater lakes and rivers of western Russia including the northern part of the Caspian Sea, which is a freshwater waterbody.
+Canals built during the late 1700s allowed them to spread throughout Eastern Europe and during the 1800s, canals were built across the rest of Europe.
+The Canals made shipping more efficient, but as an unintended consequence also allowed rapid expansion of the zebra mussel's range.
+By the 1830s, these mussels covered much of Europe and Britain.

-Successful introduction of zebra mussels into the Great Lakes probably occurred in 1985 or 1986, when one or more transoceanic ships discharged ballast water into Lake St. Clair.
-The freshwater ballast, picked up in a European port, contained zebra mussel larvae and possibly juveniles.
+Successful introduction of zebra mussels into the Great Lakes probably occurred in 1985 or 1986, after transoceanic ships discharged contaminated ballast water from foreign ports into lakes St. Clair and Erie.
+Freshwater ballast, picked up in European ports, contained zebra mussel larvae and possibly juveniles, along with several other harmful aquatic invasive species (AIS).
 Being a temperate, freshwater species, they found the plankton-rich lakes St. Clair and Erie to their liking.
+Zebra mussels extensively colonized all of the Great Lakes, except Lake Superior.

 Zebra Mussel Biology